Skip to Main Content

 Data Owners Group

-The Data Owners Group consists of 11 campus administrators who play a primary leadership role in ensuring the confidentiality and security of University data.
+The Data Owners Group consists of senior campus administrators who play a primary leadership role in ensuring the confidentiality and security of University data.
 They have policy‐level managerial responsibility for data within their functional areas, and are supported by a select group of information technology managers with data-related roles.
 Data Owners must have a formal designation or delegation from their Vice President/Cabinet member.
 This group will focus primarily on compliance and security issues, and will:

 • Grant access to data and ensure appropriate controls are in place to protect information assets based on ISO Domain 9: Access Control Policy and ISO Domain 8: Asset Management Policy